Introduction To Junit Interview Questions And Answers

 Q4.
 What do you understand by JUnit classes?
 List some of Junit classes.

 This is the most common Junit Interview Questions asked in an interview.
-JUnit classes are those classes which are used in writing and testing Junit programs.
+JUnit classes are those classes that are used in writing and testing Junit programs.
 Some of the important Junit classes are mentioned below −

 - Assert – A set of assert methods.